timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 ```

 Searching for `author:>=n` on **analyzed data** would return all documents where either the
-first name of the last name begins with *n*.
+first name or the last name begins with *n*.
 Again this comparison is made against the
 inverted index of the field, that's why one part of the name is enough to match this query
 when your data is analyzed.